 A line of commands to s is processed from left to right, one command at a time.
-If syntax errors or other errors are detected du1.2 ring the processing of a line, an alarm is issued and a possible unprocessed rest of the line is dropped.
+If syntax errors or other errors are detected during the processing of a line, an alarm is issued and a possible rest of the line is skipped.
+However s will ask for more input if necessary.

-For every command-line you perform:
+For every command session with s you perform